teejaytiger/MurderMansion/README.md

     BATTERY         CIRCUIT         ICEBERGLETTUCE
     TOMATO          CROUTONS        OLIVEOIL

-Crafts are defined in `craft_engine.py` and uses the enumerated ingredients listed in `_abstr` to create requirements for spells, traps, weapons, and tools.
+> Crafts are defined in `craft_engine.py` and uses the enumerated ingredients listed in `_abstr` to create requirements for spells, traps, weapons, and tools.

+> Check out [this link](https://github.com/teejaytiger/MurderMansion/blob/master/craft_engine.py) to see some examples of crafts and spells I've already put in the game!

+> You can also see an updated ingredients list in [this file](https://github.com/teejaytiger/MurderMansion/blob/master/_abstr.py) starting at line #120

 Here is an example spell: